PaulSteindl/SWKOM/README.md

-this is a ci test
+this is another ci test